newatoms/guides/the-content-guide/readme.md

 A strong and remarkable *title* is important to attract your reader.
 A good title should activate, interest and excite.
 Often enough with newspaper articles—also the digital ones— the title is the key component in attracting the reader.

-If you have lured your reader with a fantastic title, he/she often decides whether to keep on reading or not based on the first few sentences.
-This brings us to the intro of the text and the importance hereof.
+If you have lured your reader with a fantastic title, he/she often decides whether to keep on reading based on the first few sentences.
+This brings us to the intro of the text and the importance thereof.

 > If the title and image are the bait, the intro is the line that has to be strong enough to pull the reader in.